 Redness, scratching, and chewing are all signs of skin problems in dogs.
-The most common skin problem in dogs is caused by allergies.
+Allergies cause the most common skin problem in dogs.
 Fortunately, there are several ways to manage itching and allergies in dogs.
 Sometimes you can do certain things at home to prevent or ease mild itching while in other cases, you will need to consult with your veterinarian.
 Failure to manage your dog's allergies can lead to other issues, such as hair loss, skin infections, and severe discomfort.
 Here are the best ways to manage allergies in dogs.

 01 of 06

 Work With Your Veterinarian

 Contact your vet at the first sign of itching.
-In some cases, an over-the-counter antihistamine can be recommended before an exam is needed.
 Visit your veterinarian right away if your dog's itching persists, if hair loss occurs, or if the skin appears irritated, red, scaly, or otherwise abnormal.
 There are many causes for red, itchy skin so it is important to have your vet diagnose the cause before trying home remedies.

 If your vet feels that an allergy is the cause of your dog's skin problem, you will likely be given a few options.
-In cases of mild to moderate skin issues, your dog may be treated with anti-itch medications to ease symptoms, such as an antihistamine, or a short course of steroids in more severe cases.
+In cases of mild to moderate skin issues, you may give your dog with anti-itch medications to ease symptoms, such as an antihistamine, or a short course of steroids in more severe cases.
 Sometimes additional medications are needed to treat secondary infections.
 Prescription shampoos can also be very helpful in soothing the itch and helping to remove surface bacteria from the skin.
 This may be used as more of a long-term management approach.
 If the vet sees evidence of fleas, the treatment will include flea protection, and this should be used year-round in allergic dogs to prevent flare-ups.

 Be sure to comply with your vet's recommendations.
 Finish all courses of medications, follow instructions for all treatments, and return for follow-up visits as recommended.